ClutchEngineering/slipstream/Sources/Slipstream/Documentation.docc/Views/Architecture/HowSlipstreamWorks.md

 ### W3C HTML Views

 Slipstream provides a catalog of standard [W3C HTML](https://html.spec.whatwg.org/multipage/) View implementations that can be used to build your website.
-Visit the <doc:Catalog> to see the set of Views available in Slipstream.
+Read <doc:Fundamentals> to learn more about the different Views available in Slipstream.

 ### Rendering a View as HTML